NSATshepoMooketsi/Human_Resources_Analytics/README.md

 Combined with the exit reason analysis, this suggests that career progression, workplace flexibility, and broader employee experience are key factors influencing retention alongside compensation.

 ###  3.1.2 Compensation alone is not enough to retain employees.
--Approximately 80% of employees work remotely, with significant variation in salary across cities.
+- Approximately 80% of employees work remotely, with significant variation in salary across cities.
 However, the analysis found no meaningful relationship between city-level average salary and employee churn, indicating that organisational and employee-specific factors are more influential than location in explaining workforce turnover.
 ---